mb-wali/centos7-vms/ansible/README.md

 # if set, always use this private key file for authentication, same as
 # if passing --private-key to ansible or ansible-playbook
 private_key_file = /path/to/file

+# default user to use for playbooks if user is not specified
+# (/usr/bin/ansible will use current user as default)
+remote_user = root
 ```